justinsalamon/audio_to_midi_melodia/README.md

 5. Request code review once the pull requets is ready for review
 6. Fix requested changes to the pull request (if any)
 7. Pull request will then be merged

+IMPORTANT: please be sure to always discuss a proposed feature/fix in an issue *before* creating a pull request.